bryanhou1/bryanhou1.github.io/_posts/2017-12-12-about_javascript_asynchrony.markdown

 In the example below, when the ajax call is performed, the code returns returns immediately and runs the console.log("hi") lines below.
 When the ajax call provides a response, the callback fires and "ajax complete!" is printed before continuing to execute any remaining console.log("hi") lines.

-Pseudo-code example of a callback
+Pseudo-code example of a callback:
 ```
 function callback(resp) {
 	console.log("ajax complete!")